ADM Capital: Background

 ADM was founded in 1998 by Chris Botsford, Deny Firth and Robert Appleby who came from investment banking backgrounds.
 After the 1997 Asian financial crisis, the firm's objective was to invest in the region's distressed debt and special situations.

 The 1997 Asian financial crisis resulted in $600 billion of distressed debt which was an opportunity for ADM.
 The firm which described itself cross between a private equity and a distressed debt strategy was to buy debt from existing creditors, then help restructure the company that issued the debt before selling out and reaping annualised rates of return of over 25%.
 ADM did not hide its predatory nature but stated based on its strict ethics it avoided hostile takeovers and socially or environmentally damaging industries.
 The Asian Development Bank invested in ADM's funds to help soften the firm's image.
 At the time the focus of ADM was on Southeast Asia.
 Investments included India Cements, the Bangkok Mass Transit System and Rizal Commercial Banking Corporation.

 In the 2000s, ADM started investing in Chinese non-performing loans.

 In 2006, ADM established the ADM Capital Foundation which invested in philanthropic causes in Asia.
 ADM was approached by M’Lop Tapang, a Cambodian organization working with children, to help secure funding for a permanent day centre.
 The project lead to the creation of the foundation.
 In 2012, it had 10 employees and had invested $7 million into projects since establishment.
-The organisation Giving Evidence analysed 10 years of conducted a study of the funding that ADM Capital Foundation had issued in its initial 10 years.
-Released in 2017, the review concluded that there was no correlation between the outcome and the amount of money given.

 During the 2008 financial crisis, ADM raised an additional $1 billion for its funds to invest in distressed debt.
 This was due to the opportunities in the period such as Chinese property and manufacturing companies facing debt repayment difficulties as well as the Australian market in general.